Flora for Fauna ™

 Step 1: Face-to-Face Consultation

 Once you’ve contacted Flora for Fauna, we will reach out for a little more information: what are you looking for, the size of your space, and how can Flora for Fauna help.
-We will work together to solve your institution’s environmental needs, whether that’s beautifying the grounds with native trees and plants, using native plants to aid in a problem area (e.g. water retention areas that could use a little love), reducing heating or cooling costs by employing nature-based solutions (the right kinds of plants placed strategically on the site) and/or finding any available energy upgrade grants, or increasing biodiversity,.
+We will work together to solve your environmental needs, whether that’s beautifying the grounds with native trees and plants, using native plants to aid in a problem area (e.g. water retention areas that could use a little love), reducing heating or cooling costs by employing nature-based solutions (the right kinds of plants placed strategically on the site) and/or finding any available grants, and increasing biodiversity.
 We’ll initially chat over email or phone.
 Afterwards, we will visit the grounds to consult and sit down with your team.

-Step 2: Plant Sourcing & Basic Landscape Design
+Step 2: Plant Sourcing & Landscape Design

 Step 3: Planting